-As part of the partnership with CPHR-AB, I welcome you, The HR Professional, to your page.
+As part of the partnership with CPHR, I welcome you, The HR Professional, to your page.

 This page is a source of information curated, especially for you, to help you be a Better Leader; and support your organization in being Better and Healthier.